 The Summer School Workshops are hosted by the Health Metrics unit at the University of Gothenburg.
 All workshops are a mix of standard lectures and computer-based lab sessions where participants work with real-world datasets.

 The workshop deals with planning, performing and analysis of economic evaluations alongside clinical trials.
 The workshop will cover aspects such as analyzing cost and outcome data, calculating and reporting cost-effectiveness results, and how to deal with issues of uncertainty.
+To fully participate in lab sessions, participants need to bring their own laptop with Microsoft Excel installed.

 The workshop deals with how to estimate causal effects using non-experimental (observational) data.
 The workshop will begin by presenting Randomized Experiments as the gold-standard for drawing causal conclusions and to be used as a comparator to the non-experimental approaches presented in the course.
 The main focus will be on the methods of Difference-in-Difference (DD), Instrumental Variables (IV), and Regression Discontinuity (RD) designs.
 The workshop is recurrent from 2016.
+To fully participate in lab sessions, participants need to bring their own laptop with Stata installed.

 The two workshops are held concurrently, thus it is not possible to follow both courses.